 8 Things Your Credit Card Can't Buy

-We use credit cards for so much these days, it’s hard to imagine that there are places that don’t accept credit cards at all.
-If you can’t use a credit card for a purchase, it’s often because there’s a high fraud risk or because that type of transaction is illegal in the U.S. Take a look at the things your credit card cannot buy.
+We use credit cards for so much these days.
+It is hard to imagine that there are places that don’t accept credit cards at all—unless, of course, the card reader is broken.
+If you can’t use a credit card for a purchase, it’s often because there is a high fraud risk to the purchase or because that type of transaction is illegal in the United States.

 Getting cryptocurrency with your credit card is tricky.
 The top five credit card issuers—Bank of America, JP Morgan Chase, Citigroup, Capital One, and Discover—have all banned cryptocurrency purchases.
 Other credit card users may allow you to purchase cryptocurrency like Bitcoin, but Visa and MasterCard may treat the purchase as a cash advance.
 That means you’ll pay a cash advance fee and a higher interest rate for the transaction, just like you would if you used cash.
 You can only use American Express with the cryptocurrency app Abra.